 But the accused killer was filmed after the fact, again not by an MTA camera, but by one in a private business, a bodega.

-A smarter killer would attack only lone passengers like those twenty-five individuals whose 2012 deaths were classified as "accidents."
+A smarter killer would attack only lone passengers like those twenty-four individuals whose 2012 deaths were classified as "accidents."
 With little chance of an MTA camera recording it he would have committed the "perfect" crime.

 © 2015 by James Graham